 Planning documents form the technical and organizational basis for work in concrete demolition, special demolition, as well as rock excavation and tunnel construction.
-They consolidate all essential information on structural analysis, methods, equipment, safety, and environment.
+They consolidate all essential information on structural analysis, methods, equipment, safety, and environmental protection.
 In connection with products from Darda GmbH – such as concrete demolition shear, hydraulic wedge splitter, hydraulic power packs, hydraulic demolition shear, Multi Cutters, steel shear, rock wedge splitter, and cutting torch – planning documents define the methodological sequence, design parameters, and the interfaces to execution.
-This makes it possible to establish efficient, low vibration levels, and safe workflows for gutting works and cutting, natural stone extraction, or special operations.
+This makes it possible to establish efficient, low-vibration, and safe workflows for gutting work and cutting, natural stone extraction, or special operations.

 Structure and contents of a planning document